mgbeyer/phpwtl/README.md

 	$logger= CombinedLogger::getInstance($myPolicies);

 If you want, you might provide the constructor with an array of policy objects.
 If you omit the parameter, logger defaults will be used.
-Currently for the Combined and Common loggers this is the "DRP_CC_CONTENT_LENGTH_RETRIEVAL" policy set to "DRP_CC_CLR_SCRIPT" measurement.
+Currently for the Combined, Common and Extended loggers this is the "DRP_CONTENT_LENGTH_RETRIEVAL" policy set to "DRP_CLR_SCRIPT" measurement.
-Static class "CommonCombinedDRP" provides you with all neccessary constants.
+Static class "DRP" provides you with all neccessary constants.
 The "DataRetrievalPolicyHelper" class provides operations to deal with arrays of "DataRetrievalPolicy" objects.
 Here's an example for a custom policy setup:

 	$myPolicies= array(
 		new DataRetrievalPolicy(
 			array(
-				'name' => CommonCombinedDRP::DRP_CC_CONTENT_LENGTH_RETRIEVAL,
+				'name' => DRP::DRP_CONTENT_LENGTH_RETRIEVAL,
-				'flag' => CommonCombinedDRP::DRP_CC_CLR_CUSTOM,
+				'flag' => DRP::DRP_CLR_CUSTOM,
 				'parameter' => 'images/test.jpg'
 			)
 		)